healde/Excel-VBA/importation/README.md

 ### Effectless indentations

-- Multiple connections can be added for the single query, but the related queryTables cannot quote a query already quoted by any other queryTable.
+- Multiple connections can be added for a single query, but the related queryTables cannot quote a query already quoted by any other queryTable.
 It means that whereas a connection can refer to a same query name than an other, the following associated queryTable have to change this name if an other queryTable already refer to it.
 This one then adds the lowest available index to query name that it refers in a like " i" format (or to comfirm: "_i" depending where from you see it).
 This case only happen within Vba, because manually adding connection from a query would replace the first connection found related to this query.
 But it has no effect on the loading data process, since the connection itself still links the right query.

 ## Special behaviors